mdlindsey/taga/README.md

 # TegaJS

+The original JS library for all things related to table games including game engines, bots, components for React (+Native), and more.

+## Demo

 Round issues:
 - Everyone skipping doesn't reshuffle or stop at player #4
 - LastTrickTaker not logging on last trick of round (expected but need solution)